alastairlundy/Extensions.Processes/README.md

 Thanks.

-## ProcessExtensions' Roadmap
+## ProcessInvoke' Roadmap
-ProcessExtensions aims to make working with processes easier and safer.
+ProcessInvoke aims to make working with processes easier and safer.

 Whilst an initial set of features are available in version 1, there is room for more features, and for modifications of existing features in future updates.